DinoChiesa/Apigee-Java-GoogleUrlSigner/README.md

 time, with no other authorization.

 You can do that with "signed URLs".
-If you want to do this from within an Apigee Edge proxy, this callout might help.
+If you want to do this from within an Apigee proxy, this callout might help.

 ## Why use an Apigee callout rather than direct signing?